Reinventing the Welfare State

 The welfare state is unfit for purpose – how can we transform it into a force for equality and social justice?

 Huws focuses on some of the key issues of our time – the gig economy, Universal Credit, and gendered and domestic labour, to criticise the current state of welfare in this country.
 Drawing on a lifetime of research on these topics, she clearly explains why we need to radically rethink how it could change.
 With positivity and rigour, she proposes new and original policy ideas, including critical discussions of Universal Basic Income and new legislation for universal workers' rights.

 She also outlines a 'digital welfare state' for the 21st century.
 This would involve a repurposing of online platform technologies under public control to modernise and expand public services, and improve accessibility.

 Ursula Huws is Professor of Labour and Globalisation at the University of Hertfordshire.
 Her most recent book is Labour in Contemporary Capitalism: What Next?
 (2019).
-She has been carrying out pioneering research on the economic, social and gender impacts of technological change, employment restructuring and the changing international division of labour since the 1970s, combining scholarship with activism and popular writing.
+She has been carrying out pioneering research on the economic and social impacts of technological change, the restructuring of employment and the changing international division of labour, for many years.
+She lectures, advises policy-makers, and has written numerous books.

 'A searing critique of how welfare cuts have hit the most vulnerable hardest - and a compelling account of how we can rebuild social security with new tech.
 A must read for policymakers, campaigners and trade unionists.'- Frances O'Grady, General Secretary of the Trades Union Congress